IvoAdrian/streaming-performance/power-prediction/README.md

 1. the execution platform (`jvm`, `graalvm` or `native`)
 2. the throughput

-The throughput is used as an argument for the script for the generator program.
+The throughput is used as an argument for the script for the generator application, which can be found in [generator/bin](generator/bin).

 To reproduce the experiments, you have to adapt the paths in the scripts to your local configuration.